nrsyed/proboards-scraper/docs/pbd.rst

   the site files to a different directory.

 * ``-b``/``--board``: If this option is selected without providing a board id, a list of all boards is printed.
-If a board id is provided, a list of all threads in the given board are printed.
+If a board id is provided, information about the given board, including a list of all its threads, is printed.

 * ``-u``/``--user``: If this option is selected without providing a user id, a list of all users is printed.
 If a user id is provided, information about